-Since your final seminar information is due upon submission, any edits to your seminar title, description, panelists and cocktails/tastings are due on Tuesday, February 28, 2018.
+Since your seminar information is due upon submission, any edits to your seminar title, description, and/or panelists are due on Monday, March 4, 2019.
 Moderators and panelists will also need to upload a biography and photo to the Tales Ticketing Site.
-They will be sent an invite to do so.
-Missing set deadlines or other agreements in your presenter and sponsor contracts may result in reduced logistical support or even seminar cancellation.
+The list of tastings and/or cocktails for your seminar are due on Tuesday, May 7, 2019.
+Missing deadlines or other agreements in your presenter and sponsor contracts may result in reduced logistical support or even seminar cancellation.

 Am I expected to provide cocktails or tastings for attendees?

-While not an absolute requirement for every event, we do strongly suggest the serving of a cocktail and/or tastings during your seminar to demonstrate your points if they pertain to the topic.
+No, it is not an absolute requirement that a cocktail or tasting be served during your seminar.
+However, we do strongly suggest the serving of a cocktail and/or tastings during your seminar to demonstrate your points if they pertain to the topic.
 View the maximum number of cocktails or tastings per type of seminar.